mmore500/mmore500.github.io/_posts/2019-11-17-twitter-bestiary.md

 Throw a question on to the end of your tweet.
 Or, instead of just sharing something about yourself, reframe your content around the opportunity for *others* to share.
 Then, getting the party started by answering your own question.
+You might even tack a twitter poll for responses to your question to make the opportunity for engagement obvious and easy to readers.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">After one month of offering access to <a href="https://twitter.com/lynda?ref_src=twsrc%5Etfw">@lynda</a>, people have accessed all sorts of courses and trainings.
 Can you guess which course was the most popular? <br><br>Access our subscription to Lynda and login with your library card # at <a href="https://t.co/fYVzSKGTSs">https://t.co/fYVzSKGTSs</a></p>&mdash; Corvallis Library (@corvallislib) <a href="https://twitter.com/corvallislib/status/1060653902926737408?ref_src=twsrc%5Etfw">November 8, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>